TN 25 (04-21)

 treatment or rest.

-4. What is atypical angina?
-Atypical angina describes discomfort or pain from myocardial ischemia that is felt in places other
+angina?
+Atypical angina describes discomfort or pain from myocardial ischemia that is felt

-than the chest.
-The common sites of cardiac pain are the inner aspect of the left
+in places other than the chest.
+The common sites of cardiac pain are the inner aspect

-arm, neck, jaw(s), upper abdomen, and back, but the discomfort or pain can be elsewhere.
+of the left arm, neck, jaw(s), upper abdomen, and back, but the discomfort or pain

-atypical angina, your discomfort or pain should have precipitating and relieving factors
+To represent atypical angina, your discomfort or pain should have precipitating and

-similar to those of typical chest discomfort, and we must have objective medical evidence
+relieving factors similar to those of typical chest discomfort, and we must have objective

-of myocardial ischemia; for example, ECG or ETT evidence or appropriate medically
+medical evidence of myocardial ischemia; for example, ECG or ETT evidence or appropriate

 without chest pain or discomfort.
 In a minority of such situations, the shortness